andreas-prouza/ibm-i-build/README.md

 1. makefile

-    The basic config file to start the build
+    The basic config file to start the build (source location in IFS, target lib)

 2. env.mk